Regional Fish Advisory Programs

 • Refugees from Burma who eat fish caught from Buffalo area waters.

-The project results will be used to develop public health actions to prevent and reduce exposures to these contaminants in the future.
+The project results were used to develop public health actions to prevent and reduce exposures to these contaminants in the future.